 Mostly because my answer is no until maybe Dec.
-23. I’m the type of person who really likes to think of unique gifts.
+23. I’m the type of person who really likes to think of unique gifts as well as take time adding to my list of things to do this Christmas.
 I shudder when my mom tells me to buy socks for my dad or a gift certificate for my brother.
 But, finding something just right takes time—and what working mom has TIME??

 Here’s the thing, when prioritizing, one thing that will stay off the chopping block is family time.
 Of COURSE we’re going to be intentional with making memories during the Christmas season.
 Of COURSE we’re going to visit Dollywood for Smoky Mountain Christmas.